-No DNA Detected Non-Informative
+No DNA detected

+Non-informative

 An indeterminate result means that the laboratory was not able to obtain a reliable result for the embryo.
-An indeterminate result can happen if there is not enough DNA in the biopsy sample or the quality of DNA is not sufficient to get a result on that embryo.
+An indeterminate result can happen if there is not enough DNA in the biopsy sample (No DNA detected) or the quality of DNA is not sufficient to get a result on that embryo (Non-informative).
 The embryo could be chromosomally normal or abnormal, and it would have the same, age-dependent chances for aneuploidy as an untested embryo.
-Re-biopsy and re-testing can be considered at the clinic's discretion and according to embryo grade.
+Re-biopsy and re-testing can be considered at the clinic's discretion and depending on embryo quality.